getch-geohum/SSL-VAE/README.md

 # SSL-VAE
-this is the implemntation of self-supervised auto and variational encoding for dwellinging unsupervised dweling counting
+This is the implemntation of self-supervised auto and variational encoding for dwellinging unsupervised dwelling localization and counting in frocibly displaced population(FDP) sites.